frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ### 10.1.6.
 Parallel `for` Loop (C++17/C++20)

-While not a traditional `for` loop, using parallelism in loops is a powerful feature introduced in C++17 and further enhanced in C++20.
+While not a traditional `for` loop, using parallelism in loops is a powerful feature introduced in C++17 and further improved in C++20.

 ```cpp
 #include <execution>